How to use SQL select statement?

-In this article we are going to learn how to use SQL select statements to retrieve data from tables or views.
-In database, data stored in tables format and if you want to check that data then you should know how to use Oracle SQL statements.
+In this article, we are going to learn how to use SQL select statement to retrieve data from tables or views.
+In the database, data stored in tables format and if you want to check that data then you should know how to use Oracle SQL statements.

 There are three ways to retrieve data from tables using SQL select statements.

 - SELECTION: If you retrieve data ROW wise from tables that is called SELECTION.